-Dr. Intille is an Associate Professor in the Khoury College of Computer Sciences and the Bouvé College of Health Sciences.
+Dr. Intille is a professor in the Khoury College of Computer Sciences and the Bouvé College of Health Sciences.
 His research focuses on the development of novel healthcare technologies that incorporate ideas from ubiquitous computing, user-interface design, pattern recognition, behavioral science, and preventive medicine.
 After ten years as Technology Director of the House_n Research Consortium at MIT, in 2010 he joined Northeastern University to help establish a new transdiciplinary Ph.D. program in Personal Health Informatics and the mHealth research group.
 Read more…

 Binod Thapa Chhetry – Personal Health Informatics doctoral student